 There is a growing body of literature attesting to the global and regional impact of volcanic degassing on climate, aerosol composition and micro- and macrophysical properties of clouds and climate (see Schmidt et al., 2012, for a review).
-Changes in microphysical and reflectivity of clouds have been reported in context of tropospheric volcanic plumes too (Gassó et al., 2008, Yuan et al., 2011 and Ebmeier et al. 2014).
-Modeling studies suggest that up to 40% of the global tropospheric sulfate aerosols burden may originate from volcanoes (Graf et al. 1997).
-Despite difficulties in estimating the radiative impact of tropospheric aerosols in current model simulations (Haywood and Boucher, 2000), sulfur species passively released from volcanoes in the troposphere are believed to impact the Earth's radiation balance significantly (Graf et al. 1997, Schmidt et al. 2012).
-Since sulfate aerosol particles have sizes similar to visible wavelengths, i.e., a typical effective radius ( $r_e$ ) of 0.2 μm, and since their single-scattering albedo is equal to 1 (i.e. no absorption), they strongly backscatter (solar) shortwave radiation.
+Changes in microphysical and reflectivity of clouds have been reported in context of tropospheric volcanic plumes too (Gassó, 2008; Yuan et al., 2011 and Ebmeier et al., 2014).
+Modeling studies suggest that up to 40% of the global tropospheric sulfate aerosols burden may originate from volcanoes (Graf et al., 1997).
+Despite difficulties in estimating the radiative impact of tropospheric aerosols in current model simulations (Haywood and Boucher, 2000), sulfur species passively released from volcanoes in the troposphere are believed to impact the Earth's radiation balance significantly (Graf et al., 1997; Schmidt et al., 2012).
+Since sulfate aerosol particles have sizes similar to visible wavelengths, i.e., a typical effective radius $(r_e)$ of 0.2 μm, and since their single-scattering albedo is equal to 1 (i.e. no absorption), they strongly backscatter (solar) shortwave radiation.
 Thus, due to light scattering, this aerosol type induces a cooling of the atmosphere, called the Direct Radiative Effect (DRE).
 Such aerosol forcing explains the significant climatic perturbation after the release of stratospheric sulfate aerosols by explosive volcanic eruptions (Robock, 2000).
 In addition, sulfate aerosols exert an Aerosol Indirect Effect (AIE).
-By increasing the Cloud Condensation Nucleii (CCN) population, these water soluble aerosols have the capacity to affect cloud microphysics and radiative forcing (the "first indirect" or "cloud-albedo" effect; Twomey 1977) and cloud lifetime (referred to as the "second indirect" effect; Albrecht, 1989, and Takemura et al., 2005).
+By increasing the Cloud Condensation Nuclei (CCN) population, these water soluble aerosols have the capacity to affect cloud microphysics and radiative forcing (the "first indirect" or "cloud-albedo" effect; Twomey, 1977) and cloud lifetime (referred to as the "second indirect" effect; Albrecht, 1989 and Takemura et al., 2005).
 Schmidt et al. (2012) have estimated the AIE induced by tropospheric volcanic aerosols for pre-industrial conditions by assuming a -50%/+100% uncertainty range in the observed volcanic degassing flux.
-Their estimation for volcanic induced cooling for preindustrial conditions is in the range [-1.56 to -0.77] W.m-2.
-While the volcanic AIE for presentday conditions is now smaller by a factor of two due to change in the aerosol background, the volcanic cloud-mediated cooling is of the same order of magnitude as the present-day anthropogenic cloud-albedo effect evaluated in the range [-1.80 to -0.30] W.m-2 (Forster et al., 2007).
-The direct effects induced by volcanic and anthropogenic sulfur emissions are also similar in magnitude, estimated at about -0.15 W.m-2 and -0.17 W.m-2 respectively (Graf et al., 1997).
-These attempts are indicators of the capacity of both volcanic and anthropogenic AIE and DRE to balance global warming induced by greenhouse gases (between $[+2.07 \text{ to } +2.53] \text{ W.m}^{-2}$ ), and they emphasize the need to reduce uncertainties in volcanic sulfur emission and improve our knowledge of their distribution and the processes at work in the atmosphere.
+Their estimation for volcanic induced cooling for pre-industrial conditions is in the range $[-1.56 \text{ to } -0.77] \text{ W m}^{-2}$ .
+While the volcanic AIE for present-day conditions is now smaller by a factor of two due to change in the aerosol background, the volcanic cloud-mediated cooling is of the same order of magnitude as the present-day anthropogenic cloud-albedo effect evaluated in the range $[-1.80 \text{ to } -0.30] \text{ W m}^{-2}$ (Forster et al., 2007).
+The direct effects induced by volcanic and anthropogenic sulfur emissions are also similar in magnitude, estimated at about -0.15 W m-2 and $-0.17 \text{ W m}^{-2}$ respectively (Graf et al., 1997).
+These attempts are indicators of the capacity of both volcanic and anthropogenic AIE and DRE to balance global warming induced by greenhouse gases (between $[+2.07 \text{ and } +2.53] \text{ W m}^{-2}$ ), and they emphasize the need to reduce uncertainties in volcanic sulfur emission and improve our knowledge of their distribution and the processes at work in the atmosphere.